 Today, everybody loves to help, and one way to do so is to set up a charity donation drive.
-Charity donation drives are a way to give back and help your communities.
+Charity donation drives are a way to give back and allow your communities.

 In today’s blog, let’s talk about how to set up your first charity donation drive – online and in person.